awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/permissions-user.md

 }
 ```

+If you [tag your resources](detectors-tags.md), you can also use condition keys to limit access to a resource based on the presence or value of a tag\.
+For permissions purposes, detectors, datasets and alerts are independent resources\.
+If you grant or deny permission to a detector, the permission does not automatically apply to the detector's dataset or alerts\.

-The resources supported vary among API actions\.
+The resources and conditions supported for use in policies vary among API actions\.
 For more information, see [Actions, resources, and condition keys for Amazon Lookout for Metrics](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlookoutformetrics.html) in the Service Authorization Reference\.